 The oral contraceptive pill, commonly referred to as “the pill,” is a form of hormonal contraception taken by approximately 12 million women in the United States each year to prevent pregnancy.
+Check out the common birth control pill side effects to help you make a decision.

 The pill is a highly effective method of birth control when taken correctly.